ss8319/ss8319/README.md

 ### Hi there 👋

-🔭 I’m a ML Engineer buidling Medical AI at Qmed Asia.
+🔭 I’m a Medical AI Research Assistant at Monash University.

-🌱 I’m currently working on a few journal papers in the area of Medical AI with industry collaborators and university researchers.

 👯 I’m looking to collaborate on areas in AI for Healthcare.